 If you have any additional links or local training groups to the below, please let us know and we’ll post it on here!
 Email [email protected]

-Connect with other participants of the via the NEW WA Adventure page on Facebook.
+Connect with other participants of the via the WA Adventure page on Facebook.
 The page will play host to all adventure-style events run by Rapid Ascent which are based in Western Australia, such as X-Adventure and our adventure races.

 The group is very active with chat and information updates and we strongly encourage anyone who is interested in the event to join.

 All are welcome to post stories, images and fanfare – it’s a place to connect!

 Wild Ones Adventure trail runs

 Designed with inclusivity in mind, Wild Ones Adventure is a community of outdoor-adventure seekers that love to support and encourage each other.
 Whether you’re a newbie to the sport, or a trail-running junkie, Wild Ones cater for all levels of fitness.
 These experiences are the perfect opportunity to train up for major events held in WA, giving you a chance to explore the most epic trails you never knew about, and meet other people in a welcoming and friendly environment.
 Covering some of the most beautiful trails and beaches around Perth, you’ll get a chance to build your confidence and endurance on all kinds of terrain.
 You can even join them on niche weekenders and social events, where you can work your way up to some of the most popular trail and adventure races across WA.
 Check out their website, Instagram or Facebook Page for more details.

 Local athlete Jessica Reynolds leads a couple of great “X-Adventure specific” trail running training sessions each week: